Know Before You Go: 11 Questions to Ask Your Mentor Before Serving Overseas

 Being a “missionary” by definition means that you’re being “sent out.”
 Being “sent” infers a connection to a local body of believers.
 If no one is sending you, then are you really a missionary?

 When Jesus spoke in the New Testament of the ends of the earth worshiping Him, He spoke of it in the context of the Church.
-Christ meant for us to live in relation with each other, and that truth necessarily means that I must live in unity and community with His Bride, the Church.
+Christ meant for us to live in relationship with each other, and that truth necessarily means that I must live in unity and community with His Bride, the Church.

 These kinds of conversations aren’t by any means easy—but these difficult conversations serve a larger purpose of advancing the Good News of Jesus.
 I must be humble & willing to have these difficult conversations for the good of the Gospel.

 Want to spend more time learning how you can biblically prepare to go and serve cross-culturally?